 What are the benefits for landholders?

 This program provides a unique opportunity for participating landholders to secure an additional revenue stream to conserve and manage native vegetation and biodiversity on their land and to diversify their income.

-Landholders who enter into Conservation Agreements under this program receive annual conservation management payments for the term of the agreement.
+Landholders who enter into conservation agreements under this program receive annual conservation management payments for the term of the agreement.
 They also receive ongoing support from the BCT, read more on our landholder technical support factsheet.